 Historically, these measurements have come in the form of easy-to-track metrics, such as the number of arrests an officer made, calls the officer responded to, and reports taken.
 Enforcement activities—arrests, warnings, and the like—often receive particularly close attention.
 For departments, crime rates tend to be the go-to metric to determine effectiveness, despite the fact that issues well outside of a police agency's control can have a tremendous impact on crime in a given community.

 What Makes a Good Police Officer

-It must be said here that, contrary to popular belief, quota systems - in which officers must make a certain number of arrests or write X number of traffic tickets - are more or less nonexistent and often illegal.
+It must be said here that quota systems, in which officers must make a certain number of arrests or write X number of traffic tickets, are more or less nonexistent and often illegal, contrary to popular belief.

 Nonetheless, while departments focus on productivity (quality) while ignoring effectiveness (quality), it's easy to understand how officers and administrators alike can misunderstand the message and get off track by focusing on numbers over people.

 An ever-changing social climate is making it more and more apparent that, while enforcement efforts are an effective tool in reducing crime and promoting safety, it is but one tool in the toolbox.

 What truly makes a good officer in the eyes of the public is not one who writes a lot of tickets or puts a lot of people in jail, but one who appreciates and understands the community-oriented policing concept.

 These officers are more than just enforcement agents, but educators and problem solvers who have a high level of emotional intelligence and the soft skills needed to make a real difference in their day-to-day interactions on and off the job.